Erhanero/Erhanero/README.md

 - 👋 Hi, I’m @Erhanero
 - 👀 I’m interested in Javascript, HTML and CSS
-- 🌱 I’m currently learning Javascript in SoftUni
+- 🌱 I’m currently learning JavaScript in SoftUni
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - erhancr7@gmail.com